-- 1. Wrapped Burst Length (16-byte, 32-byte, or 64-byte wrapped burst). - a.16-byte and 32-byte wrapped bursts behave in the legacy manner, 64-byte wrapped burst behave as shown in Table 22 on page 40. - 2.
-Read Latency (5 to 16 clocks to allow for initial read latency). - 3.
-Output Driver Drive Strength. - 4.
-Whether the 4-KB Parameter-Sectors are used and how they are mapped into the address map. - 5.
-SSR Freeze bit to lock the Secure Silicon Region. - 6. xVCR Freeze bit to lock the Volatile Configuration Register and the Nonvolatile Configuration Register.
+- 1. Wrapped burst length (16-byte, 32-byte, or 64-byte wrapped burst). - a.16-byte and 32-byte wrapped bursts behave in the legacy manner, 64-byte wrapped burst behave as shown in Table 22. - 2.
+Read latency (5 to 16 clocks to allow for initial read latency). - 3.
+Output driver drive strength. - 4.
+Whether the 4-KB parameter-sectors are used and how they are mapped into the address map. - 5.
+SSR Freeze bit to lock the secure silicon region.

+6. xVCR Freeze bit to lock the Volatile Configuration Register and the Non-volatile Configuration Register.

-The contents of the VCR and NVCR can be loaded and read back as described in Table 40 on page 68.
-The HyperFlash device uses the contents of the NVCR to define bus characteristics upon Power-Up or after a Hardware Reset.
-If the host system loads the VCR, the bus characteristics will be defined by the contents of the VCR (Figure 17 on page 38).
+The contents of the VCR and NVCR can be loaded and read back as described in Table 41.
+The HYPERFLASHTM device uses the contents of the NVCR to define bus characteristics upon power-up or after a hardware reset.
+If the host system loads the VCR, the bus characteristics will be defined by the contents of the VCR (Figure 18).
 The NVCR is intended to hold a default setting to allow alignment with the host controller settings during boot operation.
 The VCR will often be updated with optimized settings during the boot process.
-The source for bus characteristics will shift from the NVCR (after Power-Up or Hard Reset) to the VCR once the VCR is loaded.
-Once the VCR is loaded only a Power-Up or Hard Reset will return bus characteristics back to the NVCR settings.
+The source for bus characteristics will shift from the NVCR (after power-up or hard reset) to the VCR once the VCR is loaded.
+Once the VCR is loaded only a power-up or hard reset will return bus characteristics back to the NVCR settings.
 When unlocked the VCR can be altered at any time while the device is idle.